AMReX-Fusion/Furnace/Docs/source/Verification.rst

    :align: center
    :width: 5in

-   Furnace solution for the Sedov blast wave problem run in 1-d spherical, 2-d axisymmetric, and 3-d Cartesian coordinates.
+   Logi solution for the Sedov blast wave problem run in 1-d spherical, 2-d axisymmetric, and 3-d Cartesian coordinates.
 Each of these geometries produces a spherical Sedov explosion.